MEF4232/basic-web-pages/README.md

 >
 > Finally, fixed positioning let us make elements that didn't scroll with the rest of the page. ([Summary](https://www.internetingishard.com/html-and-css/advanced-positioning/#summary))

-## ⬜ Chapter 10 - Responsive Design
+## ✅ Chapter 10 - Responsive Design

 > Media Queries are written `At-Rule Media-Type AND Media-Feature { CSS-Rules }` ([CSS Media Queries](https://www.internetingishard.com/html-and-css/responsive-design/#css-media-queries))

 > A “fluid” layout is one that stretches and shrinks to fill the width of the screen.
 Fluid layouts let us target a range of screen widths instead of specific mobile devices.
 >
 > A “fixed-width” layout is the opposite: it has the same width regardless of the screen dimensions. ([Notes on Design](https://www.internetingishard.com/html-and-css/responsive-design/#a-few-notes-on-design))

+> Only three components for creating responsive websites:
+> - The responsive design (the mockups for each layout)
+> - CSS rules for implementing each of those layouts
+> - Media queries for conditionally applying those CSS rules. ([Summary](https://www.internetingishard.com/html-and-css/responsive-design/#summary))

 ## ⬜ Chapter 11 - Responsive Images